Environmental Land Management test and trials in Devon

 The UKs new agricultural policy is expected to be underpinned by payment of public money for the provision of public goods.
 As the UK moves away from the EU’s Common Agricultural Policy, it has been proposed that farmers in England will see Basic Payment Scheme (BPS) funding and Countryside Stewardship phased out and new agri-environment funding rolled in.
 The Environmental Land Management (ELM) system has been proposed as a key element of this.

-The proposed new Environmental Land Management (ELM) began its test and trial period in 2019, with pilots planned to run to 2021.
+The proposed new Environmental Land Management (ELM) system began its test and trial period in 2019, with pilots planned to run to 2021.
 There are 10 phase one ELM tests and trials taking place in Devon (see details below).
+These phase one tests and trials will run for approximately 18 months so results are expected in June 2021, although many trials have been impacted by coronavirus and results may be delayed.
+We will aim to upload and share results on this webpage when they are available.

 Dartmoor Test and Trial, Dartmoor National Park